SysKitTeam/docs-point/reporting/power-bi-reports.md

 {% hint style="warning" %}
 **Please note**: Power BI reports will soon become a part of the Power Platform add-on and an additional license will be required to access them.
+For more details, please feel free to [contact us](https://www.syskit.com/contact-us/).
 {% endhint %}

 ## Power BI Inventory Report